abhinabsarkar/aks/concepts/aks-aad-integration.md

 A RoleBinding can also be created for all members of an Azure AD group.
 Azure AD groups are specified by using the group object ID.
 Refer [this](https://docs.microsoft.com/en-us/azure/aks/azure-ad-rbac?toc=https%3A%2F%2Fdocs.microsoft.com%2Fen-us%2Fazure%2Faks%2FTOC.json&bc=https%3A%2F%2Fdocs.microsoft.com%2Fen-us%2Fazure%2Fbread%2Ftoc.json)

-To access the cluster as an Azure AD user, pull the context in kubectk config for the non-admin user by using the az aks get-credentials command.
+To access the cluster as an Azure AD user, pull the context in kubectl config for the non-admin user by using the az aks get-credentials command.
 ```bash
 az aks get-credentials --resource-group rg-aks-test --name myAKSCluster
 ```